 NTGH currently owns two-thirds of the outstanding capital stock of DAP Technologies.
-We intend to purchase the remaining one-third interest of DAP Technologies from the current holder for approximately \$9.2 million, consisting of cash consideration of \$7.5 million and 34,000 shares of our common stock.
+We intend to complete the purchase of the remaining one-third interest in DAP Technologies for approximately \$9.1 million, consisting of cash consideration of \$7.5 million and 34,000 shares of our common stock on December 29, 2003.